Let Us Help You Decide Which Kitchen Cabinet Brand is Best for You

 No frameless cabinets meet our minimum construction requirements for a well-made cabinet.
 However, contemporary and modern door styles look much better with the ultra-tight gaps between frameless doors and drawer fronts.
 The ONLY reason to purchase the lower quality frameless construction is if you are getting contemporary door styles.
 Main Line Kitchen Design’s Bishop, Fabuwood, and Wellsford all make their frameless cabinetry with 3/4″ plywood sides.
 The best possible way to make a European cabinet.

 Since Main Line Kitchen Design’s customers are 90% homeowners, we put kitchen design and cabinet construction quality first.
-We only offer cabinet lines that provide our customers the highest quality at the best price.
+We only offer cabinet lines that provide our customers with the highest quality at the best price.

-Have a wonderful rest of the spring … and of course …
+Have a wonderful rest of the spring … and, of course …

 Bon Appetit!